Maximazing student feedback

 Methodology

-To increase response rates, course coordinators will remind students about the micro-surveys in class and through the canvas.
-StudentPulse is making the survey short and easy to complete and using a variety of communication channels to reach students.
+To increase response rates, course coordinators will remind students about the check-ins in class and through the canvas.
+StudentPulse is making the check-in short and easy to complete and using a variety of communication channels to reach students.
 These efforts are expected to result in a significant increase in response rates, from an average of 10% in previous years to over 60% in the upcoming semester.

 Results